platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 npm run dev
 ```

-Our Platformatic DB server should start, and we'll see messages like these:
+Our Platformatic DB server should start, and we will see messages like these:

 ```
 [11:26:48.772] INFO (15235): running 001.do.sql